jakemanger/envfetch/README.md

 In certain applications, you may need to obtain environmental data from repeated previous time periods.
-For example, we can extract data from the past six months relative to the time of each data point, with an average calculated for each two-week block, using the **`.time_rep`** variable.
+For example, we can extract data from the past six months relative to the time (start time if an interval is provided) of each data point, with an average calculated for each two-week block, using the **`.time_rep`** variable.

 ``` r
 rep_extracted <- d |>